Boogie Knight

-Jeremiah "Boogie" Knight (born January 12, 1999) is an American football player who is a wide receiver for the Mexicas de la Ciudad de México of the Liga de Fútbol Americano Profesional (LFA).
-He also played for the Asahi Soft Drink / Sekisui Challengers of the X-League.
+Jeremiah "Boogie" Knight (born January 12, 1999) is an American football player who is a wide receiver for the Asahi Soft Drink / Sekisui Challengers of the X-League.
+He also played for Mexicas de la Ciudad de México of the Liga de Fútbol Americano Profesional (LFA).
 Knight played college football for the Akron Zips and Louisiana–Monroe Warhawks.

 Early life and high school career

 Jeremiah Knight was born on January 12, 1999, the youngest of six children of John and Dana Knight.
 He attended Jefferson Area High School in Jefferson, Ohio, where he was a four-year letterwinner and three-year starting running back on the football team.
 As a freshman in 2013, Knight rushed for 735 yards and caught 13 passes for 144 yards in seven games, earning first-team all-county accolades.
 He then rushed for 1,317 yards and 13 touchdowns as a sophomore and was named the Ashtabula County Offensive Player of the Year before he rushed for 1,593 yards and 21 touchdowns in his junior season, repeating as County Offensive Player of the Year in addition to earning third-team all-state honors.

 As a senior in 2016, Knight rushed for 2,233 rushing yards and 23 touchdowns on 11 yards per carry, marking the first 2,000-yard rushing season in county history.
 He recorded six 200-yard rushing games, including four in a row, and became a defensive starter at cornerback and safety, tallying 12 pass break-ups in 10 games.
 Knight was named the County Player of the Year, the District Player of the Year, and a first-team all-state honoree.
 He finished his career as the all-time leading rusher in county history with 5,850 rushing yards and 66 rushing touchdowns.
 In addition to football, Knight was a four-year letterman in track and field.